unional/async-fp/packages/gizmo/README.md

 While you can say that `gizmo` is up to 8x slower than plain object creation, in practice this hardly matters.

-`gizmo` is specificially designed to compose objects asynchronously.
+`gizmo` is specifically designed to compose objects asynchronously.
 It is used to compose objects that are used throughout the application, and you typically only need to create one such object.